By Urooj Hussain

 - Employment Letter + Salary Slips

-You need a letter from your employer specifying your passport number, and that the dates you are traveling on are approved leave from them.
+You need a letter from your employer specifying your passport number, and that the dates you are travelling on are approved leave from them.
 It should also confirm your designation and how long you have been working there.
 You also need to show 3 months of salary slips.
 Please note your salary should make sense with the amount of money reflected in your account.

 You need your current passport with 6 months validity.